 Diseases such as schizophrenia, depression, autism, Alzheimer's disease, bipolar disorder, attention deficit hyperactivity disorder, personality disorders, and a broad array of other mental disorders affect an estimated 22.1 percent of Americans ages 18 and over - about 1 in 5 adults suffers from a diagnosable mental disorder in a given year.
-This figure translates to 44.3 million people.
+This figure translates to 54 million people.
 In addition, 10-12 percent of children and adolescents have mental and behavioral conditions that need treatment.
 Many people suffer from more than one mental disorder.
 The most severe disorders affect nearly 5 million adults, and they can destroy the lives of their victims and devastate those who love them.

 Of the 10 leading causes of disability in the U.S. and other developed countries, four are mental disorders: major depression, bipolar disorder, schizophrenia, and obsessive-compulsive disorder.
 This is an extraordinarily significant burden on health and productivity in the United States and throughout the world.
-In the landmark Global Burden of Disease Study, which was commissioned by the World Health Organization and the World

-Bank, the authors found that while mental illnesses are responsible for slightly more than one percent of death, they account for almost 11 percent of disability worldwide.
+In the landmark Global Burden of Disease Study, which was commissioned by the World Health Organization and the World Bank, the authors found that while mental illnesses are responsible for slightly more than one percent of death, they account for almost 11 percent of disability worldwide.
 In the developed Nations major depression is second only to heart disease in life-years lost from illness.
-By 2020, it will be the second leading cause of disability in the world.

 By the late 1990's, health care expenditures for mental disorders reached \$70 billion, about 7 percent of the total annual health care expenditures or about \$95 billion was lost to the economy due to reduced productivity associated with mental illness.
 Other costs amounted to about \$15 billion.
 Added together, the total cost to our economy from mental disorders is estimated at \$180 billion per year.
-In practical terms, recent research has shown that depressed employees take twice as many sick days and the likelihood of decreased performance on the job is seven times as high.2 This is a hidden cost that results from reluctance to report mental illness as a legitimate reason for sick leave.
+In practical terms, recent research has shown that depressed employees take twice as many sick days and the likelihood of decreased performance on the job is seven times as high.
+This is a hidden cost that results from reluctance to report mental illness as a legitimate reason for sick leave.

 There is hardly one of us untouched to some degree by the impact of brain-related disorders.
 Thanks, in part, to research funded and conducted over the last 50 years by NIMH, there are effective treatments for these devastating illnesses.
 Our rapidly expanding knowledge of how the brain works in health and illness, combined with modern technologies of neuroscience and with progress in behavioral and clinical sciences, will lead to new conceptualizations of how to assess symptoms, based on the underlying brain dysfunctions, and then how to tailor treatments to address specific problems.
-Science is at the point where it can solve age-old and profound mysteries about behavior, brain and mind.